 Small business owners and sole proprietors who want flexibility in their credit card rewards will certainly benefit from this no-annual-fee card, especially if you spend on select categories.

 Even if your business isn’t officially registered as an LLC or a corporation, a business credit card might still benefit you.
 Sole proprietors, like freelancers and more, should still separate personal and business expenses for tax purposes.
-A business credit card can also help you earn rewards for business purchases you need to make anyway.
-Finally, the best business credit cards may help you improve your cash flow and establish commercial credit for your company, independent from your personal credit reports.

 Some of my favorite business credit cards are part of the Chase Ink Business family.
 Below is a look at the Ink Business Cash® Credit Card.
 If you use the account wisely, everyday business purchases can turn into awesome perks.
 You could earn thousands of dollars in cash back during your first year as a cardholder.
 If you trade that cash back in for travel rewards, you might be able to get even more mileage out of your rewards.

 In addition to earning excellent cash-back rewards, it also provides cards for employees at no additional charge and includes competitive introductory bonus offer of $900 for new cardholders who spend $6,000 on purchases within the first three months of account opening.
 This sign-up bonus can be redeemed for $900 cash or gift cards.
 However, you can potentially earn much more if you also have another Chase card that earns Ultimate Rewards points (like the Chase Sapphire Preferred® Card by transferring your rewards into points with Chase’s 10 airline partners or with its three hotel programs.